KristerSJakobsson/pet-breed-classification/README.md

 * **scripts/validate_classifier.py** - Validate the trained classifier. <br>
 For this to be executable, the training_proportion of the specified classifier must be strictly less than 1 and low enough that at least one picture remains in the training set.

-* **scripts/validate_plot_results.py** - Use stored evaluation result and generate plots. <br>
+* **scripts/validate_plot_results.py** - Use stored evaluation result and generate plots (distribution plot, clustermap and heatmap). <br>
 Results are stored in output/classifiers/[classifier_name].<br>
 Run with -h or --help for all arguments and parameters.

+Note 1: The above scripts require parameters on execution.
+Please supply the same parameters when you train and use the same classifier.
-Note: For tensorflow GPU support, change tensorflow to tensorflow-gpu in requirements.txt
+Note 2: For Tensorflow GPU support, change tensorflow to tensorflow-gpu in requirements.txt.
+Without it, classification can be quite slow.

 ### Prerequisites